knm3000/stacks/README.md

 * A new stack is generated with `make`.

-* The generated tarball is deployed with the [runtime-passed branch](https://github.com/cloudfoundry/cf-release/tree/runtime-passed) of BOSH cf-release.
+* The generated tarball is deployed with the [develop](https://github.com/cloudfoundry/cf-release/tree/develop) of BOSH cf-release.

 	```shell
 	mv stacks/cflinuxfs2.tar.gz cf-release/blobs/rootfs/cflinuxfs2.tar.gz